 The following generally cannot be covered by a relevant life insurance policy…

-Employees can only be insured with relevant life cover if they work for the business in a PAYE capacity and are a UK resident.
+Employees can only be insured with relevant life cover if they work for the business in a PAYE capacity and are UK residents.